-Tom spent years working in the gyms in New York City, becoming one of the top personal trainers and group fitness instructors in the country.
+Tom spent years honing his craft working in the gyms in New York City, becoming one of the top personal trainers and group fitness instructors in the country.
 He worked with hundreds of clients including celebrities, professional athletes, CEOs and "real people."

 Tom featured in the New York Post